fal-ai/jaffle_shop_with_fal/README.md

 - `fal flow` CLI command lets us send a Slack notification, via a Python post-hook.

-With this combo, you won't to leave your dbt project while still bringing more capabilities to your stack.
+With this combo, you won't have to leave your dbt project and still add more capabilities to your stack.

 ### Installing Instructions: